William Baldwin: 2020s

 In 2021, Baldwin starred in War of the Worlds: Annihilation.
 Baldwin appeared in the horror film Candyland.
 In 2024, he narrated the documentary Americans with No Address, a film that explores the causes of the homeless crisis in the United States.
 The documentary serves as a companion piece to the upcoming narrative feature film No Address, which aims to raise awareness about homelessness.

 Personal life

 In 1995, Baldwin married singer Chynna Phillips of the music group Wilson Phillips, daughter of musician John Phillips and Michelle Gilliam.
 Together, they have three children, daughters Jameson (b.
 2000) and Brooke (b.
 2004) and son Vance (b.
 2001).
+Baldwin's brother Alec Baldwin and Michelle Phillips both starred on the CBS primetime soap Knots Landing.

 In October 2019, Baldwin revealed that his son Vance had been diagnosed with cancer the year prior and was now in remission.

 Baldwin splits his time between an estate in Santa Barbara, California, and another in Bedford Corners, New York, which is 30 minutes away from his brother Stephen's estate in Nyack, New York.

 Along with his brother Alec, Baldwin supports left-leaning issues which has strained relations with the conservative views of his brother Stephen.